JstMagic/webapptest/README.md

        to add a contact
         http://localhost:8080/phonebook/add/Mart/person?name=Ben&lastName=Joe&address=21 millers road&phoneNumber=0792638521

-this project was re-written using IntelliJ but can be easily ported into eclipse by click file and import project scan the directory for a maven file or run mvn clean build in command prompt within the directory after importing the project Some of the classes have been marked as Deprecated for backward compatibility but there isnt anyneed for this in this project
+this project was re-written using IntelliJ but can be easily be ported into eclipse by click file and import project scan the directory for a maven file or run mvn clean build in command prompt within the directory after importing the project Some of the classes have been marked as Deprecated for backward compatibility but there isnt any need for this in this project

 Scope of test